zipvilization/Zipvilization/world/solumview/index.md

 # SolumView at Genesis

-Genesis does not require a complete SolumView implementation.
+Genesis does not require the maximum development of SolumView.

 The underlying state begins first.

-The earliest version of SolumView may therefore be relatively simple.
+The earliest SolumView may therefore be relatively simple.

-That is not a problem.
+A Territory profile.

+Developmental state.

+Maturity.

+Farms.

+Zip population.

+History.

+Whatever can be truthfully represented from actual state at that moment.

+Later versions can move progressively deeper.

+The destination can be ambitious without pretending the destination already exists.

-A truthful simple view is more useful than a spectacular fictional one.
+> **A truthful simple view is better than a spectacular fictional one.**

-As real state becomes richer, the view can become richer with it.
+And:

 > **The UX can evolve.**
 >